| | | | | |

 Crochet headband ear warmer using post stitches

 Hennessey Headband is a textured crochet headband ear warmer that uses post stitches to create texture.
 Have you tried post stitches before?
 They are anchored around the body of the stitch instead of in it’s top.
-If you’ve never learned how to do these before, the good news is that I have a PDF crochet post stich guide that you can get free when you subscribe to my newsletter!
+If you’ve never learned how to do these before, the good news is that I have tutorial available to help you with these!

 This post may contain affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.